DUI Attorney for Checkpoint Cases

 The prosecutor can charge you with violating Vehicle Code Sections 23152 (a)(b)(c)(f) or (g) and possibly other vehicle code offenses.

-Before you enter your plea at your arraignment, it is highly recommended you have a free consultation with DUI Lawyer Richard Wagner.
+Before you enter your plea at your arraignment, it is highly recommended that you have a free consultation with DUI Lawyer Richard Wagner.

 Are DUI Checkpoints Legal in California?